simplethings/SimpleThingsTransactionalBundle/README.markdown

         function createTransaction(TransactionDefinition $def);
     }

-With the transactional bundle the following workflow is applied to an action that is marked as transactional (by default always if POST, PUT, DELETE, PATCH request is found).
+With the transactional bundle the following workflow is applied to an action that is marked as transactional

 1. Detect which Connection should wrap the to-be-excecuted action and if its read/write or read-only.
 2. A transaction is started before the controller is called.